-Confidential information will only be disclosed if it indicated that a child or young person may be experiencing abuse, or be at potential risk of abuse, of any kind, or where it is indicated that a client is at risk of potential self harm, suicide and/or harm to others.
+Confidential information will only be disclosed if it’s indicated that a child or young person may be experiencing, or be at potential risk of abuse of any kind, or where it is indicated that a client is at risk of serious self harm, suicide and/or harm to others.
 Wherever possible this will be discussed with you before the disclosure.
-This action will only be taken after a counsellor has consulted with her line manager and/or clinical supervisor.
+This action will only be taken after a counsellor has consulted with their line manager and/or clinical supervisor.

 Will I have to talk about everything that has happened to me?

 No. You will not be pressurised into talking about things you do not wish to talk about.
 You need only to tell us what is relevant and helpful for you.
 The counselling session is your time and we are here to help you find your own way of moving forward.

 How long will I have counselling for?

 Each session lasts for an hour and usually takes place weekly at the same time and day each week.
 It is hard to predict how long counselling will last but this will be negotiated with your counsellor and may involve a few sessions or many.

 Will I always see the same counsellor?

 The first time you come to WMRSASC is called your “assessment” (to decide whether WMRSASC is the right service for you).
 You will see one counsellor for your assessment, but another counsellor for the whole of the remainder of your counselling sessions.

 All of our counsellors are qualified to at least diploma level.
 WMRSASC works in line with the British Association of Counselling and Psychotherapy Ethical Framework for Good Practice in Counselling & Psychotherapy.
 All WMRSASC counsellors also undertake our Nationally Accredited specialist training programme.